If it’s September, it must be Oktoberfest!

 Leading up to the official start of Oktoberfest is the traditional opening-day parade, since 1887, known as the Festival of Innkeepers, which begins in the *city at 10:45 and finishes on the fairgrounds at 11:45. (*Consider viewing the parade from an elevated position at the intersection of Schwanthalerstrasse and Sonnenstrasse.)
 The parade is a hour-long procession of horse-drawn brewer wagons transporting the ceremonial first beer kegs to their respective tents.
 The guest of honor, seated in the leading wagon, is the Bürgermeister, or mayor of Munich, who will tap the first keg at noon to kick-start Oktoberfest.
 Catching a lift on the following wagons are the brewery owners and executives, their friends, family, and bar staff (many of whom are full-bosomed Frauen donning provocative dirndls).
 Once the wagons arrive at the fairgrounds, the climax is not far off.
 At the stroke of 12 noon, in the Schottenhamel tent, the Bürgermeister clobbers the very first keg of Oktoberfest beer with a wooden mallet and proclaims, “O’zapft is!”
 (It’s tapped!)
 At that moment, twelve cannon volleys ring out across the Wies’n, puffs of smoke burst overhead, high in the sky, officially signaling the start of Oktoberfest to the other tents and that beer can be served, precisely when an army of determined barmaids begin the mad dash of carrying fistfuls of frothy mugs to dry-mouthed patrons crying out for beer like nesting chicks begging their mother for food.
 The rest of the day, for many, is a blur!

-(Click video to see the mayor kick-start Oktoberfest 2015.
-After keg tapping forward to 1:06 and run it from there.)
+(Click video to see the Munich mayor kick-start Oktoberfest 2016.)

 Day 2, Sunday: